shivCpp/OwnerToken-ER20/README.md

 ```
 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.25" (or another compatible version), and then click on the "Compile OwnToken.sol" button.
+Make sure the "Compiler" option is set to "0.8.25" (or another compatible version), and then click on the "Compile TokenOwner.sol" button.

 Once the code is compiled, Select "Injected provider" as the environment (assuming you have a wallet like MetaMask connected to Remix) and then you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "OwnToken" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "TokenOwner" contract from the dropdown menu, and then click on the "Deploy" button.

 Once the contract is deployed, you can use the deployed contract interface to call the mint, burn, transfer and other ERC20 Standart main functions.In this you can tranfer token from your own wallet to other address.You can enter addresses and values to test the functionality.
 After entering data, click on "transact" button to execute the function and mint token and similarly burn , tranfer and do testing.